 What are the protein powder ingredients to avoid?

-In the long term, artificial sweeteners can alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
-This can lead to serious GI problems and widespread inflammation.
-Some artificial sweeteners, especially sugar alcohols like xylitol, can also cause diarrhea because they draw water into your gut.
-Now you finally have something to blame for those post-protein shake trips to the bathroom.
+When buying protein powder for sensitive stomachs, one ingredient to avoid in particular is artificial sweeteners.
+Artificial sweeteners are among the most harmful food additives in the long term as they alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
+This can lead to serious, chronic GI problems, widespread inflammation, and permanent damage to the gut microbiome.
+Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria), and cause diarrhea because they draw water into your intestine.
+Now you finally have something to blame for those post-protein shake trips to the bathroom!

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
 Food additives are not the only thing to look out for when buying protein powder for sensitive stomachs, however.
 There are several other ingredients that can upset your stomach.